zzybluebell/tp/docs/UserGuide.md

 ### 7. Deleting a member : `del -mem/`

-Deletes a member from the member list
+Delete a member from the member list

 **NOTE**: Only managers are allowed to delete transactions.
 Login as manager before entering command.

 #### 7.1.
 Delete by ID

-Deletes a member using member id
+Delete a member using member id

 Format: `del -mem/ -id/ <MEMBER_ID>`